-Full Retirement Be Eligibility Annual Pension Benefit Early Retirement Benefit Age 65 and 10 years (eight years for certain elected officials) of creditable service.
-Age 60 and 15 years of creditable service, Age 55 if age and creditable service total at least 85 ("Rule of 85"), Age 55 and 20 years of credible service and active as an elected official in the PERF-covered position, and Age 70 with 20 years of creditable service and still active in the PERF-covered position.
+Full Retirement Be Eligibility Annual Pension Benefit Early Retirement Benefit Age 65 and 10 years (eight years for certain elected officials) of creditable service, Age 60 and 15 years of creditable service, Age 55 if age and creditable service total at least 85 ("Rule of 85"), Age 55 and 20 years of credible service and active as an elected official in the PERF-covered position, and Age 70 with 20 years of creditable service and still active in the PERF-covered position.
 Lifetime Annual Benefit = Years of Creditable Service x Average Highest Five-Year Annual Salary x 1.1% (minimum of \$180 per month).
 Average annual compensation is outlined in IC 5-10.2-4-3 and includes compensation of not more than \$2,000 received from the employer in severance.
 Age 50 and minimum of 15 years of creditable service (44% of full benefit at age 50, increasing 5% per year up to 89% at age 59).

+Disability Benefit

-Survivor I COLA - Cost of Living Disability Benefit While in Active Service While Receiving a Benefit Adjustment An active member qualifying for Social Security disability with five years of creditable service may receive an unreduced retirement benefit for the duration of their disability (minimum of \$180 per month).
+An active member qualifying for Social Security disability with five years of creditable service may receive an unreduced retirement benefit for the duration of their disability (minimum of \$180 per month).

+Survivor Benefit

+While in Active Service

 If a member dies after June 30, 2018, a spouse or dependent beneficiary of a member with a minimum of 10 years of creditable service receives a benefit as if the member retired the later of age 50 or the age the day before the member's death.

+While Receiving a Benefit

 A spouse or dependent receives the benefit associated with the member's selected form of payment: Five Year Certain and Life, Joint with 100% Survivor Benefits, Joint with Two-Thirds Survivor Benefits, or Joint with One-Half Survivor Benefits.

+COLA - Cost of Living Adjustment

 Postretirement benefit increases are granted on an ad hoc basis pursuant to IC 5-10.2-12-4 and administered by the Board.
-For the year ended June 30, 2022, postretirement benefits of \$4.1 million were issued to members as a COLA.
+For the year ended June 30, 2023, postretirement benefits of \$8 million were issued to members as a COLA.

 PERF DC provides supplemental retirement benefits to PERF DB members.
 Members are fully vested in their account balance, which includes all contributions and earnings.
-Members may withdraw their account balance upon retirement, termination, disability, or death.
+Members may withdraw their account balance upon retirement, termination, disability or death.

-RETIREMENT AND TERMINATION BENEFIT DISABILITY BENEFIT SURVIVOR BENEFIT Members are entitled to the sum total of vested Upon providing proof of the Beneficiary is entitled to the sum total of contributions plus earnings 30 days after separation from member's qualification for social contributions plus earnings.
-The amount employment.
-As of January 1, 2021, members at least 59 security disability benefits, can be paid in a lump sum, direct rollover to 1/2 years of age and service eligible for normal retirement the member is entitled to the another eligible retirement plan or a monthly may take in-service distribution of their DC account. sum total of contributions plus annuity.
-The amount a beneficiary is entitled Additionally, members who are age and service eligible for earnings.
-The amount can be to if a member dies after having selected normal retirement may take a withdrawal after separation paid in a full or partial withdrawal an annuity or having withdrawn from the without the 30 day wait period.
-The amount may be paid as a lump sum, direct rollover to account depends upon the annuity option in a lump sum, partial lump sum, direct rollover to another another eligible retirement plan or selected by the member and the amount of eligible retirement plan or a monthly annuity. a monthly annuity. benefits the member received.
+RETIREMENT AND TERMINATION BENEFIT

+Members are entitled to the sum total of vested contributions plus earnings 30 days after separation from employment.
+As of January 1, 2021, members at least 59 1/2 years of age and service eligible for normal retirement may take in-service distribution of their DC account.
+Additionally, members who are age and service eligible for normal retirement may take a withdrawal after separation without the 30 day wait period.
+The amount may be paid in a lump sum, partial lump sum, direct rollover to another eligible retirement plan or a monthly annuity.